opengsn/gsn-protocol/gsn-protocol.md

   - Reputation is maxed at 50.
   - If reputation drops 20% within a time-window (e.g. 1 hour), the paymaster is blocked for 1 day, and reputation is dropped to zero.
-  - If reputation drops below -2 (=3 failures), the paymaster is blocked for 1 day.
+  - If reputation drops below -2 (=3 failures), the paymaster is blocked for 1 day - or even completely.

-  [YW: May be worth explaining the general idea that relays should only serve paymasters as long as they generate profit rather than loss.
-Losing money on some rare transactions is ok, as long as the paymaster generates overall profit rather than loss.
-The above reputation is one way to achieve that.
-We discussed others, but the general idea is that paymasters need to generate profit for relays.]

 ## Types of Paymasters